-Electronic waste, consisting of discarded computers, televisions, cell phones, fax machines, stereos and other electronic equipment, is a massive problem in California.
-Monitors and televisions cannot be put into landfills because of their lead content.
-Other electronic equipment also contains heavy metals including mercury, arsenic, cadmium, among others.
+Electronic waste, consisting of discarded computers, televisions, cell phones, fax machines, stereos and other electronic equipment cannot be put into landfills because of their heavy metal content.
 Computers under five years old and other working electronics can generally be reused, while older computers and broken electronics are generally recycled.
-Please donate or recycle your old electronics.

 How to Donate or Recycle Electronic Equipment

 Thrift Shops and Charitable Organizations - Charitable organizations will accept computers that are less than 5 years old and in good condition.
 Download the Re-Use Guide (PDF) and look under the "computer equipment" column.
 Be sure to call before taking items in because electronics acceptance policies often change.